Your Image Alt Text

 • Animal Production: 180–220 kg/head/year

-Butterfly intertwined with sabi grass (Urochloa mosambicensis) in Central Queensland, a fantastic blend of species and nutritive value
+Butterfly pea intertwined with sabi grass in Central Queensland — a highly nutritious mix.

 4. Caatinga Stylo (Stylosanthes seabrana)